PiKVM V3 HAT & pre-assembled quick start¶

 -

-If your kit includes the OLED display and/or the fan, you'll need to turn them on (this is only needed for the older V3 image for the HAT, in the box image everything is enabled by default)
+If you bought V3 HAT Assembly Kit and it includes the OLED display and/or the fan, you'll need to turn them on.
+Note this is only needed for the older V3 image for the HAT, in the box image everything is enabled by default:

 Log in to PiKVM and run these commands: